TakeLab/spacy-udpipe/README.md

 Please make sure to update tests as appropriate.

+Tests are run automatically for each pull request on the master branch.
-To start the tests, just run [`pytest`](https://docs.pytest.org/en/latest/contents.html) in the root source directory.
+To start the tests locally, just run [`pytest`](https://docs.pytest.org/en/latest/contents.html) in the root source directory.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)  © TakeLab